 - ↑ ADH secretion → receptor-mediated signaling cascade in the distal convoluted tubules and the collecting ducts of the kidneys → build-up of additional water canals (aquaporin-2) in the luminal cell membrane

-- Water is drawn out of the urine and into the hyperosmolar kidney tissue → concentrates the urine and ↑ urine osmolality (becomes higher than serum osmolality)
+- Water is drawn out of the urine and into the hyperosmolar kidney tissue → concentration of urine and ↑ urine osmolality (becomes higher than serum osmolality)

-- Osmotic fluid shifts → Cerebral edema and ↑ intracranial pressure (may occur in patients with extremely low Na+ levels)
+- Osmotic fluid shifts → cerebral edema and ↑ intracranial pressure (may occur in patients with extremely low Na+ levels)

 - Urine osmolality > 100 mOsm/kg H2O